Testing for

 • Healthcare professionals must confirm that patients meet certain criteria to use the program

 • Alnylam receives de-identified patient data from this program, but at no time does Alnylam receive patient-identifiable information.
-Alnylam uses healthcare professional contact information for research and commercial purposes
+Alnylam may use healthcare professional contact information for research purposes

 • Healthcare professionals or patients who use this program have no obligation to recommend, purchase, order, prescribe, promote, administer, use, or support any Alnylam product